 Reserves can also be used to fund improvements or finance new projects aimed at helping your charity’s beneficiaries.

-But it is important that small charities’ Responsible Persons consider an appropriate level of reserves for their organisation’s circumstances, as well as a strategy for building or spending those reserves in a way consistent with its purpose.
+There is not a standard 'appropriate' level of reserves for a charity to hold.
+It is important that the Responsible People consider what is an appropriate level of reserves based on their organisation’s circumstances.
+They should also develop a strategy for building or spending those reserves in a way that is consistent with its purpose.

 There are many myths which swirl around charity finances.
 One of the most common is the myth that a charity can’t make money or record a surplus.